1

 Hours Per Week: Full-time (40 hours)

-Provides management and administrative support to the practice.
-Works closely with the Lead Physician and other practice providers to develop business strategies, formulate budgets, and oversee daily operations.
-The primary responsibility is to plan, coordinate, direct, and supervise various elements of the practice, including, but not limited to, financial, operations, and personnel management within the policies of the Medical Group and Rochester Regional Health System.
+The position provides management and administrative support to the practice.
+The role works closely with the Lead Physician and other providers of the practice, developing business strategies, formulating budgets, and overseeing daily operations.
+The position's primary responsibility is to plan, coordinate, direct, and supervise various elements of the practice, including but not limited to financial, operations, and personnel management within the policies of the Medical Group and Rochester Regional Health System.
 Upholds patient rights in all settings.
-Provides leadership to staff; demonstrates leadership core competencies; delivers superior customer service; communicates and models the system's mission and values.
+Provides leadership for staff; exhibits leadership core competencies; provides superior customer service; communicates and models the mission and values of the system.

 Preferred Qualifications:

-• Associate or bachelor's degree in business or related field preferred or an equivalent combination of education or work experience.
+• Associate's or Bachelor's degree in Business or related field preferred or an equivalent combination of education or work experience.

-• 3 years of relevant work experience within a practice setting preferred.
+• 3 years relevant work experience within a practice setting preferred.

-• 2 years of administrative leadership experience or a combination of education and experience may be considered.
+• 2 years administrative leadership experience or combination of education and experience may be considered.

-• Demonstrated communications and analytical skills required - including, but not limited to, professional billing experience, proficiency in Microsoft Excel, financial management, personnel management, team building, and appropriate interpersonal skills.
+• Demonstrated communication and analytical skills required - including, but not limited to, professional billing experience, proficiency in Microsoft Excel, financial management, personnel management, team building, and appropriate interpersonal skills.

 Required Licensure/Certification Skills: